mum0n/model_size/docs/size_structured_model_snowcrab.md

 ```

 We note that we must account for irregular numbers of sampling events (tows) within a given stratum, including missing samples due to incomplete surveys.
-This is to ensure that contributions of individual observations where an areal unit $a$ is over-sampled does not create bias in the predicted distribution. **Similarly when an areal unit is not sampled, the expected counts are used instead.
-TODO/TEST**
+This is to ensure that contributions of individual observations where an areal unit is over-sampled does not create bias in the predicted distribution. *Similarly when an areal unit is not sampled, – the surface area associated with the unsampled area is iteratively allocated proportionaly to adjacent neighbours

 ```{r normalize-weights}
 #| eval: true